Home Courses Business School BA (Hons) Business Management and Finance

 Chartered Management Institute (CMI)

-You could also be eligible for the additional Level 5 Diploma in Management at no extra cost or assignment work.
-With a good degree accredited by CMI, plus this professional management qualification, your chances of securing employability increase, and you can accelerate your entry into management.
+The course team is actively working with CMI to confirm dual accreditation of this programme.
+This means that students will be eligible upon completing the programme for a Level 5 CMI qualification in Management and Leadership (at no extra cost and with no additional assignment work).
+With a good degree accredited by CMI, your chances of securing graduate-level roles increase and can accelerate your entry into management.

 CMI logo